-Long ago and in a country far away a little girl, with curly locks, called Rosa dreamed up stories of colour, radiance and light, during the many long hours spent on hard wooden benches in the barren church-buildings of her youth.
+Long ago and in a country far away a little girl, with curly locks, called Rosa dreamed up stories of colour, radiance and light, during many long hours spent on hard wooden benches in the barren church-buildings.

 Her stories were filled with blood-like reds and dark deep blues and emerald greens,